 3. Use a Planning Tool

 Time management experts recommend using a personal planning tool to improve your productivity.
-Examples of personal planning tools include electronic planners, pocket diaries, calendars, computer programs, wall charts, index cards and notebooks.
-Writing down your tasks, schedules, and memory joggers can free your mind to focus on your priorities.
+Personal planning tools include planners, calendars, phone apps, wall charts, index cards, pocket diaries, and notebooks.
+Writing down your tasks, schedules, and items to remember can free your mind to focus on your priorities.
 Auditory learners may prefer to dictate their thoughts instead.
 The key is to find one planning tool that works for you and use that tool consistently.
-Some reminders when using a planning tool are:

 - Always record your information on the tool itself.
-Jotting notes elsewhere that have to be transferred later is inefficient.
+Jotting notes elsewhere that must be transferred later is inefficient and wastes more time.

 - Review your planning tool daily.

-- Remember to keep a list of your priorities in your planning tool and refer to it often.
+- Keep a list of your priorities in your planning tool and refer to it often.